 In a lesson the teacher uses verbal coaching and gentle hands-on work to guide movement that enhances the student’s kinesthetic (movement) awareness.
 Practical and relevant anatomical information is shared.
 Lessons take place fully clothed.
 Trousers or pants work best, rather then dresses or tight clothing.

 Changing the way we use ourself involves time.
 New, more efficient habits of moving and thinking need regular encouragement and support, especially at the beginning.

-After an initial intro set of three lessons (discounted, see below), it’s usually recommended that a student consider a series of lessons.
 Progress is generally faster if lessons are scheduled once per week.
-The initial intro set of three lessons should be taken, ideally, about twice per week for a couple of weeks.
+The first few lessons should be taken, ideally, about twice per week for a couple of weeks.
 If this is not possible, then once per week is the minimum time frame.
 It's important to experience the continuity of progress that is possible, especially at the beginning of your journey.